The traditional "Open Workspace," featuring spacious workrooms packed with uniform rows of desks, is a lasting artifact of the 1950’s.

 A collection of chronic diseases, including type two diabetes, cardiovascular disease, depression, stroke, dementia, and some forms of cancer, have all been linked to a sedentary lifestyle.

 The health risks that are born from a sedentary work environment, are seriously costly.
 They cut the potential of the business workforce, raise healthcare costs and contribute to staff turnover as well.
+Fortunately there are office furniture trends companies can take advantage of.

 Modern Office Design Revolves Around a Health Based Approach To Your Workforce